 Fallen Leaf is open from mid-May through mid-October.

 You can make reservations up to 6 months in advance at the Fallen Leaf Campground website.

 Emerald Bay State Park

-You can get more information at the Emerald Bay State Park website.
+You can get more information and make reservations at the Emerald Bay State Park website.

 07 of 10